Cassava: Simple facts, Uses You Want To Know

 Kabkab is a traditional Filipino wafer made of ground cassava,

-Farofa, which is a side dish, is made with toasted cassava flour in Brazil.
+Farofa, a side dish, is made with toasted cassava flour in Brazil.

 Tapai is a fermented food that’s popular in Southeast Asia.
 It is made from cassava, rice, or other starches.